shivanisbhat/Gen-Ai-Nyaya-Ai/README.md

 ## Usage

 ### Web Interface
-1. Open http://localhost:5173 in your browser
+1. Open https://gen-ai-nyaya-ai-1.onrender.com/ in your browser
-2. Upload a PDF document (legal contract, resume, etc.)
+2. Upload a PDF document (legal contract, etc.)(For sample use Sample.pdf in the repo)
 3. Click "Analyse Document" to process the file
 4. Use the chat interface to ask questions about your document